galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_08/index.md

 ## BioBlend 0.6.0 and 0.6.1

-[BioBlend versions 0.6.0 and 0.6.1](https://github.com/galaxyproject/bioblend/blob) were released in June and July. !BioBlend is a python library for interacting with CloudMan and the [Galaxy API](/src/Learn/API/index.md)(CloudMan offers an easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration.)
+[BioBlend versions 0.6.0 and 0.6.1](https://github.com/galaxyproject/bioblend/blob) were released in June and July.
+BioBlend is a python library for interacting with CloudMan and the [Galaxy API](/src/Learn/API/index.md)([CloudMan](/src/CloudMan/index.md) offers an easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration.)
 From the [release CHANGELOG](http://bit.ly/bbCHANGELOG):

-* !BioBlend.objects: Rename `ObjDatasetClient` abstract class to `ObjDatasetContainerClient`.
+* BioBlend.objects: Rename `ObjDatasetClient` abstract class to `ObjDatasetContainerClient`.
-* !BioBlend.objects: Add `ABCMeta` metaclass and `list()` method to `ObjClient`.
+* BioBlend.objects: Add `ABCMeta` metaclass and `list()` method to `ObjClient`.
-* !BioBlend.objects: Add `io_details` and `link_details parameters` to `ObjToolClient.get()` method.
+* BioBlend.objects: Add `io_details` and `link_details parameters` to `ObjToolClient.get()` method.
 * Open port 8800 when launching cloud instances for use by NodeJS proxy for Galaxy IPython Interactive Environments.
 * When launching cloud instances, propagate error messages back to the caller.
 The return types for methods `create_cm_security_group`, `create_key_pair` in `CloudManLauncher` class have changed as a result of this.
 * Add support for Python >= 3.3.
 * Add `get_library_permissions()` method to `LibraryClient`.
 * Add `update_group(), get_group_users(), get_group_roles(), add_group_user(), add_group_role(), delete_group_user()` and `delete_group_role()` methods to `GroupsClient`.
 * Add `full_details parameter` to `JobsClient.show_job()` (thanks to Rossano Atzeni).
-* !BioBlend.objects: add `ObjJobClient` and `Job` wrapper (thanks to Rossano Atzeni).
+* BioBlend.objects: add `ObjJobClient` and `Job` wrapper (thanks to Rossano Atzeni).
-* !BioBlend.objects: add check to verify that all tools in a workflow are installed on the Galaxy instance (thanks to Gianmauro Cuccuru).
+* BioBlend.objects: add check to verify that all tools in a workflow are installed on the Galaxy instance (thanks to Gianmauro Cuccuru).
 * Remove several deprecated parameters: see commits [19e168f](https://github.com/galaxyproject/bioblend/commit/19e168f5342f4c791d37694d7039a85f2669df71) and [442ae98](https://github.com/galaxyproject/bioblend/commit/442ae98037be7455d57be15542553dc848d99431).
 * Verify SSL certificates by default.
-* Add documentation about the Tool Sed and properly link all the docs on !ReadTheDocs.
+* Add documentation about the Tool Sed and properly link all the docs on ReadTheDocs.
 * Solidify automated testing by using [tox](https://tox.readthedocs.org/) and [flake8](https://gitlab.com/pycqa/flake8).

 ## Planemo 0.13.0 through 0.13.2